Zuehlke/robo-challenge/setup.md

 chomod a+x your_script
 ```

-For java or other compiled language create a executable shell script which calls your program.
+For java or other compiled languages create a executable shell script as warpper.

 ```
 #/bin/bash